 - Type the command: sudo /var/www/init.sh and press enter.

-Once it comes back up, it should be showing the serial number on the setup screen.
+Once it comes back up, it should be showing the serial number and ID on the setup screen.
 You can then follow the instructions on screen to connect your device to the network and add it to your DAKboard account under "Displays".

 Use the DAKboard OS Without a Serial Number

 To use the DAKboard OS without a serial number, you'll need to add your Private URL directly to your Raspberry Pi.